Fight Menu

 Corrales vs Uchiyama stats

-Takashi Uchiyama made his way to the ring with a record of 24 wins, 1 loss and 1 draw, with 20 of those wins by knock out.
+Takashi Uchiyama made his way to the ring with a record of 24 wins, 1 loss and 1 draw, with 20 of those wins by knockout.

-Jezreel Corrales was the younger man by 12 years, at 25 years old.
+Jezreel Corrales was the younger man by 11 years, at 26 years old.

 Uchiyama had a height advantage of 2 inches over Corrales.
 That also extended to a 4-inch reach advantage.